stephenmirving/smthr/README.md

 * 65+ functions
 * A modern, opinionated normalize file written in Sass called _betterize.scss
 * A modern, opinionated print style file written in Sass called _print.scss
-* A small collection of @extend placeholders and !default variables
+* A collection of helpful !default variables

 Because _smth.scss is a library entirely of Sass functions, mixins and variables, importing it into your project won't add any overhead or increased filesize to